xyWong-Moon/Video-SwinTransformer/README.md

 # Video-SwinTransformer
-VideoSwinTransforemr pytorch
-not use mmaction2
-just only use python pytorch
+VideoSwinTransforemr pytorch Not mmaction2 just only pytorch